ralfw/NBlackBox/README.md

 Of course the FolderBlackBox is not tuned for highest performance.
 Rather it´s supposed to make exploration of event sourcing and related topics like CQRS as painless as possible.

+In addition to folder based storage of events there is a SQlite based black box: SQliteBlackBox - and it´s working the same, of course.

 Enjoy!

 -Ralf Westphal, Hamburg, Germany

+### Credits
+Thanks to icanis for his contributions to the SQliteBlackBox.